clean-code-craft-tcq-1/test-for-analytics-SreeKiruthika/README.md

 | Item                      | Included?     | Reasoning / Assumption
 |---------------------------|---------------|----------------------------------
-Battery Data-accuracy       | No            | We do not test the accuracy of data, we assume data collection taken care by telelmterics colloector and the same is stored after check in server
+Battery Data-accuracy       | No            | We do not test the accuracy of data, we assume data collection, accuracy and storage taken care by telemetrics collector
 Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No 			      | Converter is another client which reads the analysis data stored as a text file adn converts the same
 Counting the breaches       | Yes 			    | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No			      | Notification alert via mail is done by mail client PDF file storage            | No            | Convertor does, but storage success verified by software

 ### List the Test Cases